-- 2. Base Salary.
-The Company will pay you a starting salary at the rate of US\$370,000 per year ("Base Salary"), payable in accordance with the Company's standard payroll schedule.
-As an exempt employee, you will not be eligible for any overtime pay.
-This salary may be increased to reflect performance achievements, as determined by the Board of Directors of the Company (the "Company Board") from time to time and in its sole discretion.
-This salary will be reviewed for adjustment at the same general times as adjustments are made to other C-level officers of the Company. - 3.
-Annual Bonus.
-You will be eligible to receive from the Company an annual target cash bonus of 35% of your Base Salary (your "Target Bonus").
-The actual bonus amount awarded to you (your "Annual Bonus") may be higher or lower than the Target Bonus based upon the achievement of performance objectives established by the Company Board.
-Your Annual Bonus for the Company's 2020 fiscal year will be prorated to reflect your actual employment during the performance year and paid to you on or before March 15, 2021.
-Each Annual Bonus thereafter will be paid no later than two and one half months following the end of the applicable performance year to which it relates, and otherwise in accordance with the Company's standard payroll schedule.

-4. Equity Awards.
+- 3.1.
+You will continue to be eligible to receive from the Company an annual target cash bonus of 50% of your Base Salary (your "Target Bonus").
+The actual bonus amount awarded to you (your "Annual Bonus") may be higher or lower than the Target Bonus based upon the achievement of performance objectives established by the Company Board, and which the Board will use all commercially reasonable efforts to communicate to you in writing within 45 days following the start of each calendar year.
+Each Annual Bonus earned by you will be paid no later than two and one half months following the end of the applicable performance year to which it relates, and otherwise in accordance with the Company's standard payroll schedule. - 4.
+Equity Awards.
+You will continue to be eligible to be granted equity awards in the discretion of the Board.